bjwiley2/todo-vue/readme.md

 2. Use the instance's data object to show data in the template
 3. Retrieve data from an APIU using the "mounted" lifecycle hook
 4. Render a list of items using the v-for directive
-5. Add a form component
-6. Make the form component not edit the source data